maryamtoutou/Ecommerce-Customer-Behavior-SQL/README.md

 * **Data Visualization:** Microsoft Power BI

 ### 📊 Key Business Insights
 * **The "Price-Checkout" Friction:** I initially thought high prices were causing people to abandon their carts.
-However, my SQL drill-down analysis showed that the most abandoned products were actually very cheap (e.g., $0.40).
-This suggests a strong price-checkout friction, where very low-priced items are frequently abandoned, likely due to disproportionate additional fees (like shipping) or minimum basket size thresholds at checkout.
+However, my SQL drill-down analysis showed that some of the most abandoned products were actually very cheap (e.g., $0.40).
+This suggests potential checkout friction, where low-priced items may be more vulnerable to additional costs such as shipping or minimum basket-size requirements.
-* **Top-Performing Brand Concentration:** One brand ("runail") brings in the most sales, but it also suffers from a massive abandonment rate (80,411 adds to cart vs. 49,510 removals).
+* **Top-Performing Brand Concentration:** One brand ("runail") generates the most sales but also shows substantial cart removals, with 80,411 adds to cart vs. 49,510 removals.
-* **End-of-Month Drop:** Daily engagement trends show that sales consistently drop towards the end of the month (e.g., from 156K events to just 31K events by December 31st).
-This temporal trend aligns with consumer purchasing power cycles before payday.
+* **End-of-Month Drop:** Daily purchase trends show a noticeable decline toward the end of the month, with activity falling from around 156K events to 31K events by December 31st.
+This pattern may indicate a potential relationship with end-of-month consumer spending cycles.

 ### 💡 Strategic Recommendations
-* **Fix the Checkout Shock:** Introduce bundle offers for low-priced items or create dynamic shipping rules so customers don't feel surprised by checkout fees when buying cheap products.
+* **Fix the Checkout Shock:** Introduce bundle offers for low-priced items or test dynamic shipping rules to reduce potential checkout friction for low-value purchases.
-* **End-of-Month Campaigns:** Run targeted discounts or free shipping campaigns during the last week of the month to keep sales steady and prevent the revenue drop.
+* **End-of-Month Campaigns:** Run targeted discounts or free-shipping campaigns during the last week of the month to help stabilize sales activity.